 Twin Over Full

 A twin over full bunk bed is literally how it sounds.
 The top bunk is a narrower twin size, and the bottom bunk is a wider full size (54″ × 75″).
-A twin is a good size for kids, therefore a twin over full can be utilized with a child in top and adult in bottom, or, even a combination of three kids with one in top and two sharing in bottom.
-As you can imagine they take up more floor space than a twin over twin, and are slightly more expensive.
+A twin is a good size for kids.
+Therefore a twin over full can be utilized with a child in the top and an adult in the bottom, or, even a combination of three kids with one in the top and two sharing in the bottom.
+As you can imagine, they take up more floor space than a twin over twin, and are slightly more expensive.

 Full Over Full

-Full over full bunk beds consists of two full size versions on top of one another, similar to the twin over twin, but with a dual 54″ × 75″ over each other.
-As you’d expect being the largest type they are also the most expensive.
-They are extremely convenient where floor space is limited because upto four kids can comfortably lay in slumber without a problem.
+Full over full bunk beds consist of two full-size versions on top of one another, similar to the twin over twin, but with a dual 54″ × 75″ over each other.
+As you’d expect, being the largest type, they are also the most expensive.
+They are incredibly convenient where floor space is limited because up to four kids can comfortably lie in slumber without a problem.
 These types serve as good adult bunk beds because of the larger top and bottom widths.

 Bunk Beds With Stairs